 - Your kids pester you for dessert or incessantly ask, “What’s for dessert?” during dinner and it gets on your nerves.

 Some kids are totally captivated with dessert to the point of distraction.
-One solution would of course to be to simply not serve dessert.
+One solution would, of course, be to simply not serve dessert.
 The kids would get used to it in time and stop asking for it.

 But some parents want to offer dessert in a calm, stress-free way, and there’s nothing wrong with that.
 So I recommend simply serving it alongside dinner.
 Why does this work?
 It gives kids the choice of eating dessert before, during or after the meal, which puts them in control.
 It makes them feel responsible and trusted, and eases suppertime tension.